The Erasmus Traineeship

 Erasmus traineeships following Brexit

-Traineeships in the United Kingdom are still eligible for financial support from the Erasmus Programme as a basic principle.
-However, you will require a Temporary Work – Government Authorised Exchange (GAE) visa to enter the country.
+Traineeships and mobilities to the United Kingdom are still eligible for financial support from the Erasmus Programme as a basic principle.
+However, you will often require a Temporary Work – Government Authorised Exchange (GAE) visa to enter the country.
 Since you will need a reference number (generally from your traineeship provider) in order to apply for your visa, this process can take some time.
 If you will be undertaking a research-oriented traineeship, you may be able to arrange it as a “research stay,” for which no visa is required.
-You must therefore address the visa issue at the same time as you apply for your traineeship.
+You must therefore address the visa issue at the same time as you apply for your stay.

 Digital Opportunity Traineeships